 Many who live paycheck-to-paycheck are forced every month to decide between buying food for their families or buying period products.

 Young girls are especially impacted from period poverty.
 1 in 5 girls have either left school early or missed school entirely because they did not have access to period products, ultimately impacting their education and future opportunities.
 Missing school due to period poverty is even more prominent in developing countries.
 Access is extremely limited and there is a stronger stigma against periods, seen as “dirty and unclean.”
 As a result, manypeople are ostracized from basic activities and their communities.

 Those with special needs and disabilities are disproportionately affected by lack of access to the facilities and resources they need for proper menstrual hygiene.

-To manage their periods without the proper menstrual products, some women, especially in developing countries, may resort to using rags, cloths, or newspapers.
-Many women fashion toilet paper or socks into a makeshift period product as an alternative — and if you’ve never had to be in that situation, let’s just say, it is ineffective.
+To manage their periods without the proper menstrual products, some people, especially in developing countries, may resort to using rags, cloths, or newspapers.
+Many fashion toilet paper or socks into a makeshift period product as an alternative — and if you’ve never had to be in that situation, let’s just say, it is ineffective.